-People such as Yaryna Ponizhay, Maria Putilina, Khrystia Katola, and later on Olena Semchuk, made valuable contributions to developing our programmes, together with our longest serving volunteers, expert consultants, and our Ukrainian Board with leaders like Maria Budajeva.
+People such as Yaryna Ponizhay, Maria Putilina, Khrystia Katola, and later on Olena Semchuk, made valuable contributions to developing our programmes, together with our volunteers, expert consultants, and our Ukrainian Board with leaders like Maria Budajeva.
 We have built a strong team and together with my wife Janice, they all contribute considerably to our projects and have become a skilled and specialised force for good.

 There is still a great need to support family-based care in Ukraine, and many more children in Ukraine and Malawi who can have a better future with our help.